Finn was just 14 years old when his older sister Ella was diagnosed with stage 4 Wilms tumours located in her kidneys and liver.

 “Just being around people who understood made me feel like a normal teenager again."

-CanTeen supports rangatahi with individual support and therapy, peer events, therapeutic programmes and camps, and online support.
+Canteen supports rangatahi with individual support and cancer counselling, cancer support community events, therapeutic programmes and camps, and online support.
 Peer events provide respite to support mental wellbeing and help to reduce isolation by connecting rangatahi with others who are experiencing similar challenges.